fdfrgwesrdgfs/pumppoly/README.md

 ## Security

-For security concerns, please email security@yourdomain.com or open a security advisory on GitHub.
+For security concerns, please open a security advisory on GitHub.

 ## Acknowledgments